zhorifiandi/zhorifiandi.github.io/_posts/2025-01-01-understanding-software-architecture-characteristics-or-non-functional-requirements-in-a-nutshell.md

 ### **1. Security**

 Security measures for authentication, authorization, and audit compliance.
+It's advisable to perform regular penetration tests, license audits, and compliance reviews and address gaps proactively.
+Staying ahead of security vulnerabilities and regulatory changes minimizes risks.

 **Metrics can be used**